iwdgo/processorfeatures/README.md

 [Processor variables](https://go.dev/doc/install/source#environment) direct the Go compiler to use some processor instructions.
 The variable has an effect only when cross-compiling or re-compiling go locally.
-Purpose of the module is to detect processor characteristics and set the relevant processor variable accordingly.
+The intent is to ease the detection of processor characteristics and the set of the related processor variables.

 ## Linux

-File '/proc/cpuinfo' is parsed to locate all flags.
+File `/proc/cpuinfo` is parsed to locate all flags.
 Reported flags are used to determine version of processor.

 ## Windows

-Win32 API call `IsProcessorFeaturePresent` is used to collect the features of the processor.
+Win32 API call [`IsProcessorFeaturePresent`](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-isprocessorfeaturepresent) is used to collect the features of the processor.

 ### AMD64